cdc15000/mar-eval/README.md

 A full Annex GG demo is provided at:

-**`notebooks/annex_gg_full_demo.ipynb`**
+notebooks/annex_gg_full_demo.ipynb

 This notebook runs the entire workflow end-to-end: from synthetic image generation and ROI extraction to CHO analysis, AUC computation, paired t-tests, and bias evaluation.
-It uses **detectability curves (AUC vs. Dose, AUC vs. Contrast)** rather than heatmaps, matching *Vaishnav et al., Med.
-Phys.* 2020.

 ---